intrepidbird/phaze/README.md

 ## Our Purpose

 Phaze is designed to help not just those in need, but to also educate the common citizen on where charitable causes can be found.
-Users can advertise their own causes and movements on Phaze, which allows for charity organizers to receive a massive boost from Phaze.
+Users can see existing charities and movements on Phaze, which allows for charity organizers to receive a massive boost from Phaze.

 ### Key Features

-- Creating charities that will show up on our Google Map
+- Adding charities that will show up on our Google Map
 - A user-friendly web interface
 - Real-time map updates
 - A modern and sleek signup and login page